Skip to content

 12. Macgillivray’s Warbler

 The MacGillivray’s warbler is a type of bird known as a New World warbler.
-These warblers are not very active and tend to move slowly.
+These singers are not very active and tend to move slowly.
 They are also quite heavy compared to other warbler species.

 One interesting behavior of the MacGillivray’s warbler is that they like to spend the majority of their time either on the ground or very close to it.